MMO: Meta Multi-Objectivization for Software Configuration Tuning: Experimental Evaluation

-Since each measurement has considered the noise~\cite{DBLP:conf/mascots/JamshidiC16,DBLP:journals/corr/abs-2106-02716} and only the profiling of systems would be expensive in practice, in each run, we cached the measurement of every distinct configuration, which can be reused directly when the same configuration appears again during the tuning.
-In other words, only the distinct configurations would consume the budget.
+Since each measurement has considered the noise~\cite{DBLP:conf/mascots/JamshidiC16,DBLP:journals/corr/abs-2106-02716} and only the profiling of systems is expensive in practice, in each run, we cached the measurements of distinct configurations, which can be reused directly when the same configuration appears again during the tuning.
+As such, only the distinct configurations would consume the budget.

 To account for the stochastic nature of the optimizers, we repeat all experiments 50 runs under the search budget.